In this article

 Automate business mileage tracking with Ramp

-By automating the process of logging business mileage, you can eliminate the risk of error.
-Ramp’s expense management platform makes it easy to automate your mileage tracking through convenient integrations
+By automating the process of logging business mileage, you can be sure you have accurate records.
+Ramp’s expense management platform makes it easy to automate your mileage tracking through convenient integrations with the apps you already use.

 It works like this: When your employees use personal vehicles for business travel, all they need to do is enter their starting point and destination.
 Then, Ramp automatically calculates the number of miles driven thanks to a direct integration with Google Maps.

-This precise mileage calculation reduces the risk of error or potential over-reimbursement that could result from manual tracking.
-Once the mileage is calculated, employees can record other necessary information like the date and business purpose for the trip to ensure compliance.
+Once the mileage is calculated, employees can record other necessary information like the date and business purpose for the trip to ensure your records are IRS-compliant.

-Unlike many mileage tracking apps that only handle mileage, Ramp’s modern finance platform can process any other business expenses your employees might incur while on the road, from lodging and meals to parking fees, tolls, and more.
-Better yet, with Ramp’s mobile app, employees can scan receipts and submit expenses from the field so you never have to worry about lost or missing receipts.
+Unlike many mileage tracking apps, which only handle mileage, Ramp’s modern finance platform can process any other related expenses your employees might incur while on the road.
+And with Ramp’s mobile app, employees can scan receipts and submit expenses from the field so you never have to worry about lost or missing receipts.

 Try Ramp for free